Excellent Presence Service Agreement

 - Your project is upgraded to a “Rush Project” when you expressly request that website completion be moved three or more days ahead of our already established and agreed-upon development deadline, and we begin to effectuate this accelerated delivery.

-Because we must re-prioritize other client deadlines, delegate to team members and partner vendors, and otherwise go outside our normal scope of work to accommodate rush delivery, rush requests are billed at the rate of double your project rate, which is usually $250 to 300/hr.
+Because we must re-prioritize other client deadlines, delegate to team members and partner vendors, and otherwise go outside our normal scope of work to accommodate rush delivery, rush requests are billed at the rate of double your project rate.
 Costs related to the hiring of vendors outside of our team are not generally covered nor included under the hourly rush rate, unless outlined to you in writing (i.e., in the proposal) beforehand.

 Communication between you and us will take place in digital form, and will be billed at the hourly project rate.
 Digital form includes, but is not limited to, direct email, Google Hangouts, Skype, messages via project management tool or customer support center, as you and we mutually deem most convenient and timely.